 Open in Gitpod¶

-Gitpod.io provides a quick preconfigured ddev experience in the browser, so you can test your PR (or someone else's) easily and without setting up an environment.
-In any PR you can use the URL
+Gitpod provides a quick, preconfigured DDEV experience in the browser for testing a PR easily without the need to set up an environment.
+For any PR you can use the URL

-A dummy project for gitpod is also provided already set up in /workspace/simpleproj.
+A Gitpod dummy project for is provided by default in

-If you need to make a change to one of the ddev images, you can make the change but then it has to be built with a specific tag, and the tag has to be updated in pkg/version/version.go.
-So for example, make a change to containers/ddev-webserver/Dockerfile, then built it:
+If you need to make a change to one of the DDEV images, it will need to be built with a specific tag that’s updated in

 var WebTag = "20210424_fix_dockerfile" and